 - A cover letter.
 In this letter, you are required to explain in details why you wish to visit the country, where you will be staying and what you will be doing throughout your stay.

 - Round-trip Travel Itinerary.
-This is a traveling plan from UK to the Schengen Zone and back, as a booked flight reservation, package tour etc.
+This is a traveling plan from the UK to the Schengen Zone and back, as a booked flight reservation, package tour, etc. Click here to learn how to book fake flight tickets without paying the full price.

 - Evidence of accommodation.
-Amongst other, you need to show where you will be staying during your time in Schengen.
+Amongst others, you need to show where you will be staying during your time in Schengen.
 This could be one of the following:

 - Hotel booking.
 A document issued by a hotel in your destination country/countries, which includes your dates of stay, hotel address and other contact details.

 - Proof of financial means.
-Each of the Schengen countries require from the travelers to own a minimum specific amount of money per day, in order to be permitted to enter.
+Each of the Schengen countries requires travelers to own a minimum specified amount of money per day, in order to be permitted to enter.
 This could be a bank statement, which proves you have that amount of money, a letter of sponsorship, etc.

 - Depending on your employment status you will have to submit the following documents: